hmzh-khn/hmzh-khn.github.io/_posts/2021-10-06-ase389m-final-project-website.md

 Future Work
 -----------
-*The work described was completed by [Benjamin Reiffler][ben-website] and Hamzah Khan at the University of Texas at Austin for the Modeling Multi-Agent Systems course in Fall 2021.*
+*The work described was completed by [Benjamin Reifler][ben-website] and Hamzah Khan at the University of Texas at Austin for the Modeling Multi-Agent Systems course in Fall 2021.*

 - Fix Stackelberg simulation.
 - Design and run experiments with human in the loop to expose limits.